Course Outline

 Format:

-You are required to submit a grant proposal and CV for the research project that you will complete during semester.
+You are required to submit a grant proposal and CV for the research project that you will complete during trimester.
 The proposal should follow the format provided in the tutorial, e.g. aims and significance of research, literature review, methodology, budget and budget justification, and a timeline.

 Criteria: